CKIK-SChool-Projects/Formula1/README.md

 - Dávid Sós - Development, Design

 ## In the last commit..
 (Author - Kulás Dominik)
-- Added the win system based on David's system.
+- Added the ! mark when one of the players is off the track
-- Added the WinScreen.png to /Images/
+- Added the ExclamanationMark.png to /Images/

 ## TODO - By Priority